dorlib/mine-sweeper/README.md

 # How To Play

-- Use the arrows to navigate or the ASDW keys
+- Use the arrows to navigate or the ASDW keys.
+- Use the space or enter keys in order to reveal a cell.
+- Use the f key to toggle flags.

 ---
 # Contributing